Neural Emotion Director: Speech-preserving semantic control of facial expressions in "in-the-wild" videos: Conclusion

 \section{Conclusion}

 We proposed \textit{Neural Emotion Director (NED)}, a novel approach for photo-realistic manipulation of the emotions of actors in videos.
 Our new \textit{3D-based Emotion Manipulator} translates facial expressions by carefully preserving the speech-related content of the source performance, while our \textit{Photo-realistic Synthesis} module faithfully synthesizes the target actor's face and composites it onto the original video.
-Our extensive experimental results demonstrate the advantages of our framework over recent state-of-the-art methods and its effectiveness under ``in-the-wild'' conditions.
+Our extensive experimental results demonstrate the advantages of our framework over recent state-of-the-art methods and its effectiveness under ``in-the-wild'' conditions. \\ \textbf{Acknowledgments.} A. Roussos was supported by the Hellenic Foundation for Research and Innovation (HFRI) under the ``$1^{st}$ Call for HFRI Research Projects to support Faculty members and Researchers and the procurement of high-cost research equipment'' Project I.C.Humans, Number: 91.

 { }